evanmarshall/arcoin/README.md

 This repo is intended to create a cold wallet that can be uploaded to the ARWeave network

-It has not been security audited and use at your own risk.
+This code is designed to be crypographically secure but it has not been security audited and use at your own risk.
+You can always check the QRCode in the Example Usage below.
+If the balance is 0, this code has probably been exploited.

 ## Inspiration